-The Burghers of Calais, Rodin's first completed major public monument, commemorates an historical event that took place in 1347 during the Hundred Years' War.
-The king of England, having besieged the city of Calais, agreed to free the inhabitants if six prominent citizens would surrender to him to be put to death.
-The six walked to the king's camp wearing sackcloth and halters and carrying the keys to the city.
-At the last moment, the English king's wife interceded on their behalf and saved their lives.
+The Burghers of Calais was Rodin’s first completed major public monument.
+It commemorates a dramatic historical event, which took place in 1347, during the Hundred Years’ War.
+King Edward III of England, having besieged the city of Calais for one year, agreed to free the inhabitants if six prominent citizens would surrender to him to be put to death.
+After bidding farewell to their families at the city gate, the six walked to the king’s camp wearing sackcloth and halters and carrying the keys to the city.
+At the last moment, however, the pregnant wife of Edward III, Queen Philippa, interceded on their behalf and saved their lives.

 From the Israel Museum publications: